 The Leverett Planning Board is the primary Town agency responsible for regulating development in town.
-Feedback to the Planning Board was ensured through the participation of a planning board member on the Hazard Mitigation Committee.
-In addition, the Franklin

-Regional Council of Governments, as a regional planning authority, works with all agencies that regulate development in Leverett, including the municipal entities listed above and state agencies, such as the Department of Conservation and Recreation and MassDOT.
-This regular involvement ensured that during the development of the Leverett Hazard Mitigation Plan, the operational policies and any mitigation strategies or identified hazards from these entities were incorporated into the Hazard Mitigation Plan.
+In addition, the Franklin Regional Council of Governments, as a regional planning authority, works with all agencies that regulate development in Leverett, including the municipal entities listed above and state agencies, such as the Department of Conservation and Recreation and MassDOT.
+This regular involvement ensured that during the development of the Leverett Hazard Mitigation Plan the operational policies and any mitigation strategies or identified hazards from these entities were incorporated into the Hazard Mitigation Plan.